Jpckson/Mini-Suite/README.md

 A collection of free, private, open-source-powered Windows tools that run entirely on your machine.
 No uploads, no ads, no accounts, no paywalls.

-Built by [Jackson](https://jpk.la) out of frustration with bloated web tools that limit uploads, save your files, and make you wait.
+Built out of frustration with bloated web tools that limit uploads, save your files, and make you wait.

 ---